Adam Bandt is the Federal Member for Melbourne.

 He completed a PhD at Monash University in 2008, which looked at the recent trend of governments suspending basic human rights in areas such as migration, workplace relations and criminal law.

-Adam lives in Flemington with his wife Claudia, daughter Wren and their two dogs Max and Albi.
+Adam lives in Flemington with his wife Claudia, their two daughters and their dogs Max and Albi.

 Get involved with Adam's current campaigns.